Existence and regularity for perturbed Stokes system with critical drift in 2D: Introduction

 Next we consider $(u,\pi)$ as a \emph{weak solution pair} of \eqref{drifteq} if $u\in W^{1,q}_{0,\si}(\Omega)$, $\pi\in L^q_0(\Omega)$, and $(u,\pi)$ satisfies \eqref{drifteq} in distributional sense,\EQ{ \int_{\Om} (\nb u - b \otimes u): \nb \zeta - \pi \div \zeta = -\int_\Om \GG : \nb \zeta,\quad \forall \zeta\in C_c^{\infty}(\Om)^2. } Here we used \eqref{1.2} to integrate by parts.
 We say $u$ is a \emph{$q$-weak solution} of \eqref{drifteq} if $u\in W^{1,q}_{0,\si}(\Omega)$ and $u$ satisfies \eqref{drifteq} in weak sense, i.e., \EQ{ \int_{\Om} (\nb u - b \otimes u): \nb \zeta = -\int_\Om \GG : \nb \zeta,\quad \forall \zeta\in C_{c,\sigma}^{\infty}(\Omega). } In case $q=2$ we call $u$ a \emph{weak solution}.
 In this paper we also consider a dual system of \eqref{drifteq} \EQ{ -\Delta v -\nabla\cdot(b\otimes v)+\nabla \pi=\div \FF,\quad \div v=0, \quad v|_{\pd \Om}=0. } This system is equivalent to \eqref{drifteq} when the drift is divergence free, $\div b=0$, but in general case it is different.

 The boundary value problem of the perturbed Stokes system \eqref{drifteq} and the corresponding scalar equation \eqref{scalar.eq} has a huge amount of literature when we consider subcritical drift $b\in L^p(\Om)$, $\Om \subset \R^n$, with $p> n \ge2$.
 In the subcritical case we may treat the drift term $b\cdot \nb u$ as a perturbation to $\De u$.
-The critical case is when $b\in L^n(\Om)$ or $b\in L^{n,\infty}(\Om)$.
-System \eqref{drifteq} in $\Om \subset \R^3$ with critical drift $b\in L^3(\Om)$ has previously been studied; See Section 4 of Kim \cite{Kim09}, Theorem 18 in Choe \& Kim \cite{ChoeKim}, and Section 5 of Amrouche \& Rodríguez-Bellido \cite{AmRB}.
-They contain estimates similar to \eqref{main1-eq}.
-A similar result for small $b\in L^{n,\infty}(\Om)$, $n \ge3$, is proved by the authors \cite[Theorem 1.4]{CT1}.